red-collar-official/flutter_kore/docs/navigation.md

 }
 ```

-Last flag that describes navigation flow in app is <b>bottomSheetsAndDialogsUsingSameNavigator</b>.
+Last flag that describes navigation flow in app is <b>bottomSheetsAndDialogsUsingGlobalNavigator</b>.

 If this flag is false (like in last code snippet) then you need to create separate navigator for bottom sheets and dialogs - useful if you have some overlay views for app.
+In this case global route will be opened in global navigator and bottom sheets and dialogs will be opened in separate navigator that you can place anywhere you want.

 You also need to specify navigation interactor in main app annotation.